 Run your LYBUNT and SYBUNT reports through Givebutter

 To hit your fundraising goals and ultimately accomplish your mission, you need to know which supporters are most likely to give.

 There are two segments—LYBUNT and SYBUNT—that target groups that have given before (but haven’t given this year) and are more likely to give again (even though it probably won’t take place this year).

 To run your LYBUNT and SYBUNT reports, you need to have a trustworthy CRM system.
-Fortunately, Givebutter created the world’s first free nonprofit CRM that syncs seamlessly with our fundraising platform, Raise, and marketing automation solutions.
-With Givebutter’s donor database platform, Track, you can store donor data, filter contacts by giving history, run year-end reports, and track LYBUNT and SYBUNT contacts using built-in segments.
-Then, you can leverage Givebutter’s marketing platform, Engage, to launch a donor stewardship strategy combining email automation, SMS messaging, social media, and more.
+Fortunately, Givebutter created the world’s first free nonprofit CRM that syncs seamlessly with Givebutter’s top-rated fundraising features and marketing automation solutions.
+With Givebutter’s donor management tools and built-in CRM, you can store donor data, filter contacts by giving history, run year-end reports, and track LYBUNT and SYBUNT contacts using built-in segments.
+Then, you can leverage Givebutter’s marketing tools to launch a donor stewardship strategy combining email automation, SMS messaging, social media, and more.

 Ready to see how Givebutter’s all-in-one platform can help transform your fundraising?
 Take a tour to get started.

 Kylie thrives on supporting others, making everyone’s jobs easier, and cinnamon in her coffee.